carloslos/HuntOverlay/README.md

+Changed 2 things from original code:
+- When alt+tabbing, the tab will be ignored and will not open the overlay
+- Program will start minimized to system tray

+Original ReadMe:

 # Hunt Map Overlay by sKhaled

 A lightweight, real time Windows overlay for Hunt: Showdown that displays map POIs directly on screen.